-- ♦ Includes all transfer credits applicable to your degree program - Lists all courses you completed at UMGC - Incorporates other types of academic credit - Remains in effect only while you remain continuously enrolled
+- Includes all transfer credits applicable to your degree or certificate program - Lists all courses you completed at UMGC - Incorporates other types of academic credit - Remains in effect only while you remain continuously enrolled

-In your academic advisement report, courses are applied to the most appropriate requirement remaining to be filled.
-Courses that could apply to multiple requirements are assigned to the first relevant category in the following order: requirements for your academic major, general education requirements, requirements for your minor (if you have one), and electives.
-Verification of other degree-wide requirements (such as minimum number of upper-level credits) follows and may affect the remaining credits you need for the degree.
+In your academic advisement report, courses (or other sources of credit) are applied to the most appropriate requirement remaining to be filled.

+Undergraduate courses that could apply to multiple requirements are assigned to the first relevant category in the following order: requirements for your academic major, general education requirements, requirements for your minor (if you have one), and electives.
+Verification of other undergraduate degree-wide requirements (such as minimum number of upper-level credits) follows and may affect the remaining credits you need for the degree.
 You should review the specific notes indicating remaining requirements found at the top of the report under "Important Information for Your Success."